-You can pay for car tax in one of three ways:
+You can buy car tax in one of three ways:

 The cheapest way to pay is in a lump sum, although you may prefer the convenience of paying monthly – especially if you’re not planning on keeping the car for the full 12 months.

-If you cancel your direct debit or miss payments, this can lead to the cancellation of your car tax, so it’s vital that this doesn’t happen.
+If you cancel your Direct Debit or miss payments, this can lead to the cancellation of your car tax, so it’s vital this doesn’t happen.